Chapter 3 – Relationship to Clients – annotated

 Lawyer due diligence for non-lawyer staff

-3.4-23 A lawyer or a law firm must exercise due diligence in ensuring that each member and employee of the law firm, and each other person whose services the lawyer or the law firm has retained:
+3.4-23 A lawyer or a law firm must exercise due diligence in ensuring that all colleagues at the law firm, including administrative staff, and each other person whose services the lawyer or the law firm has retained:

 (b) does not disclose confidential information: